-- 1. FORMERLY The purpose of this policy is to implement standards related to service animals as set forth in federal and state law including - a.
+1. The purpose of this policy is to implement standards related to service animals as set forth in federal and state law including

+- a.
 Individuals with Disabilities Education Act (IDEA); - b.
-Rehabilitation Act of 1973, as amended; - c.
+Rehabilitation Act of 1973, as amended: - c.
 Americans with Disabilities Act (ADA); - d.
 Section 413.08, F.S. - 2.
 A service animal is any dog that is trained to do work or perform tasks for the benefit of an individual with a disability.
 The animal must be trained to perform tasks directly related to the person's disability. - a.
 Other species of animals are not considered service animals. - b.
 Miniature horses may be used as an alternative to dogs, with certain limitations.
 However, they are not included in the definition of service animal. - c.
 An animal whose sole function is to provide comfort, therapy, or companionship is not considered a service animal. - d.
 A service animal is not a pet. - 3.
 A task is a minor job or piece of work that the animal performs.
 Tasks include - a.
-Guiding a person who is visually impaired or blind; - Alerting a person who is deaf or hard of hearing; - c.
-Retrieving objects; - d.
-Assisting with mobility or balance; - e.
-Pulling a wheelchair; - f.
+Guiding a person who is visually impaired or blind; - b.
+Alerting a person who is deaf or hard of hearing; - c.
+Retrieving objects: - d.
+Assisting with mobility or balance: - e.
+Pulling a wheelchair: - f.
 Alerting an individual to the presence of allergens; - g.
 Helping an individual with a psychiatric or neurological disability by preventing or interrupting impulsive or destructive behaviors; - h.
-Reminding an individual with mental illness to take prescribed medications;

-- Calming an individual with posttraumatic stress disorder (PTSD) during an anxiety attack; - j.
+Reminding an individual with mental illness to take prescribed medications; - i.
+Calming an individual with posttraumatic stress disorder (PTSD) during an anxiety attack; - j.
 Alerting and protecting a person having a seizure; and - k.
 Doing other work or performing other specific tasks. - 4.
 A service animal is personal property and may not be brought on campus without the knowledge and permission of the school or District administration.
-A decision to allow a student to bring his/her service animal to school must be made by a student's Individual Education Plan (IEP) or 504 Team and documented in the student's (IEP) or Section 504 Plan.
-The Team will decide whether the animal is a service animal and whether the accommodation of allowing the student to bring his/her animal to school should be afforded. - A service animal may not interfere with the educational process of any student or pose a health or safety threat to any student, school personnel or other persons.
-The service animal must meet health requirements and established standards of behavior. - 6.
-The service animal must be under the control of its handler. - 7.
+A to allow a student's need for and use of a service animal must be documented in the student's Individual Education Plan (IEP) or 504 To determine if an animal qualifies as a service animal the District may not ask about the nature of extent of the individual's disability but may ask the following: - a.
+If the animal is required because of a disability and - b.
+What work or task the animal is trained to perform. - 5.
+A service animal may not interfere with the educational process of any student or pose a health or safety threat to any student, school personnel or other persons.
+The service animal must meet health requirements and established standards of behavior.

+- 6. The service animal must be under the control of its handler. - 7.
 The Superintendent shall develop guidelines for service animals on campus.
 Guidelines shall include but not be limited to - a.
 The process for requesting approval for the use of a service animal in the school or District setting; - b.
 Standards of behavior for the service animal; - c.
 Required accommodation documentation; - d.
-Required health certification for the animal; - e.
+Required health certification for the animal: - e.
 Transportation of the service animal; - f.
 Emergency procedures; and - g.
 Orientation for school personnel and students. - 8.
 The District shall not assume responsibility for training, health care or daily care of any service animal.